 There is no good proof Prosvent or its ingredients lower PSA levels.
 That said, it's wise to tell your urologist you are taking BPH supplements -Prosvent or other things.
 Here's a video on PSA levels.

 Prosvent Side Effects

 In healthy people, Prosvent is likely safe.
 Here are some things to consider if you are not healthy.
 This list is not complete so talk to your doctor for specific insights for you:

 - Start with less than recommended for the first week

 - Prosvent is not recommended for women or women who are pregnant/nursing

 - Stop taking at least 2 weeks before having surgery

 - Talk to your doctor if you have prostate cancer

 - Some reports have associated saw palmetto to an inflammation of the pancreas (pancreatitis).
-The first report occurred in 2006 in a 55 year old man who was a reformed alcoholic.
-Another report occurred in a 2010 in a 65 year old man who was a diabetic with other issues.
+The first report occurred in 2006 in a 55-year-old man who was a reformed alcoholic.
+Another report occurred in 2010 in a 65-year-old man who was a diabetic with other issues.
 The third case occurred in 2011 in a 61-year-old man.
 See the saw palmetto/pancreatitis review.

 - Lab rat studies suggest that stinging nettle may lower blood pressure

 - Some preliminary research hints that lycopene might make prostate cancer worse